We Analyzed 100 Million Steam Reviews. Less Than 0.5% Got a Developer Response.

 The 0.5% problem

 In January 2025, researcher Will at Truthful Toast published an analysis of Steam developer responses across 100 million reviews.
-The headline finding: only about 450,000 of those reviews (roughly 0.5%) had received any developer response at all.
+The headline number: only about 450,000 of those reviews (roughly 0.5%) had received any developer response at all.

-But the distribution is wild.
-Half of all developer responses on the entire platform were concentrated in just 79 games.
-Not because only 79 games exist on Steam (there are over 70,000), but because only 79 developers consistently bother to respond.
+Half of all developer responses on the entire platform came from just 79 games.
+Not because only 79 games exist on Steam (there are over 70,000).
+Because only 79 developers consistently bother to reply.

 What happens when developers actually respond